Rel-incode/cop/README.md

 # cop

-This is the Complaint Ontology Pattern.
+This is the Complaint Design Pattern (CDP), formerly known as Complaint Ontology Pattern (COP)

 # more information to come here...